fflopsi/twobodyproblem/README.md

   6. `cd two-body-problem_simulation`
   7. `pip3 install .`

-Now, the code is available and runnable with `python3 twobodyproblem`
+Now, the code is available and runnable with `python3 -m twobodyproblem`

 *Participation in this README is always welcome!*